Why Creating Interesting Photos is so Difficult

 - Production of the photographic work.
 This final stage is the one which will finalize the project.
 It can be an exhibition with prints, creation of a book, or a video/slideshow.
 When the photographer’s magnificent story is laid out before the eyes of its viewer, the work will be judged at that precise moment.

-Although we have arrived in the digital age, many photographers still think in the mindset of a photographer who uses film camera, thus remaining solely anchored to the “decisive moment” of Cartier Bresson or “the second stolen to the eternity” of Doisneau.
+Although I have arrived in the digital age, many photographers still think in the mindset of a photographer who uses film camera, thus remaining solely anchored to the “decisive moment” of Cartier Bresson or “the second stolen to the eternity” of Doisneau.
 This is a big mistake.
 The photographer of the digital age should expand his or her horizons and not be afraid to let go of old patterns.
 The photographer of today should embrace new techniques and methods, for it is through a new perspective that interesting photos are created.